 - Do not distract the on-duty lifeguards.

 - The pool is not responsible for lost, stolen, or damaged personal property.
-This includes cell phoes, I-Pods, or other electronic devices.
+This includes cell phones, I-Pods, or other electronic devices.

 Rules of Conduct

 - Lifeguards are on-duty for your protection.
-Please treat them with respect.
+Treat them with respect.